vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 *** =key4: 100be72761

 *** =instructions4
 How long was the average trip, in minutes?
+Alias your result as `duration_minutes`.
 *** =solution4
 ```{sql}
 SELECT AVG(duration) / 60